diethardsteiner/project-hop-in-the-cloud/README.md

 # Running the Container

+The container image is available on [Docker Hub](https://hub.docker.com/r/diethardsteiner/project-hop).

 ## Container Folder Structure

 Directory	| Description
 ---	|---
-`/opt/project-hop`	| location of the hop package `/home/hop`	| here you should mount a directory that contains `.hop` as well your workflows and pipelines.
+`/opt/project-hop`	| location of the hop package `/home/hop`	| here you should mount a directory that contains `.hop` at the root as well your workflows and pipelines.

 ## Environment Variables